Bath County, Virginia

 - 2000s: Bath County becomes a popular tourist destination, known for its natural beauty, historic sites, and outdoor recreational activities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bath County, Virginia.
+This timeline provides a concise overview of the key events in the history of Bath County, Virginia.